OWASP/HoneySAP/docs/source/user/services/index.rst

 ``virtual``:

 Services in HoneySAP can be configured as *virtual services*.
-When configured in such mode, the service is not binded to an actual listener address but instead listening on a virtual address/port.
+When configured in such mode, the service is not bind to an actual listener address but instead listening on a virtual address/port.
 This is required in order to allow routing of different services to virtual internal addresses, for example, in the :doc:`saprouter`.

 ``alias``: